THE ART OF WES OLSON

 In 2005 Wes and photographer Johane Janelle combined their talents and published the book, “Portraits of the Bison; An Illustrated Guide to Bison Society.”
 This book is unique.
 No other book about bison captures the complexity and elegance of this species as do the photographs, drawings, paintings and well crafted text contained in Portraits of the Bison.

 In 2012 their second collaboration resulted in the publication of “A Field Guide to Plains Bison.”
 Produced in field guide size and format, it is an invaluable aid to bison enthusiasts who want to understand the species better.
 It is filled with fascinating tidbits about the animal that will entertain and enrich you while you’re visiting a bison sanctuary.

-Wes and Johane currently live in the tiny village of Val Marie, Saskatchewan where they retired from their careers with Parks Canada.
-Nearby Grasslands National Park and it’s plains bison herd continue to keep them enthralled.
+After 10 years in the tiny village of Val Marie, Saskatchewan where they retired from their careers with Parks Canada, nearby Grasslands National Park and it’s plains bison herd kept them busy.

 Johane & Wes now reside at the gateway of Elk Island National Park, where they can enjoy both plains and wood bison.